16 Things You May Not Know about Housing for Survivors

 November 24, 2017

-Survivors of domestic violence often must flee their homes to escape life-threatening violence.
-Securing safe, affordable housing is a crucial step on the pathway to a survivor’s long-term security.
+Survivors of domestic violence often must flee their homes to escape life-threatening violence from an abuser.
+Securing safe, affordable housing is a crucial step on the pathway to a survivor’s long-term security and often means the difference between being able to leave, and having no choice but to stay.

-2. Domestic violence is the leading cause of homelessness for women and children.
+2. Domestic violence is a leading cause of homelessness for women and children.

-Between 22 and 57 percent of homelessness among women is caused by domestic violence.
-More than 90 percent of homeless women experience severe physical or sexual violence at some point in their lives, and 63 percent have been victims of intimate partner violence .
+Studies show that between 22 and 57 percent of homelessness among women is caused by domestic violence.
+More than 90 percent of homeless women experience severe physical or sexual violence at some point in their lives, and 63 percent have been victims of intimate partner violence.

-3. In just one day, more than 41,000 adults and children fleeing domestic violence found refuge in an emergency shelter or transitional housing program .
+3. Every day, thousands of adults and children fleeing domestic violence find refuge in an emergency shelter or transitional housing program.

-4. Thirty-eight percent of victims receiving housing services at local domestic violence programs are children .
+4. Many victims receiving housing services at local domestic violence programs are children.

-A multi-state study funded by the National Institute of Justice (NIJ) indicated that if emergency domestic violence shelters did not exist the consequences for victims would be dire, including: homelessness, losing custody of children, continued abuse, or death .
+A multi-state study funded by the National Institute of Justice (NIJ) indicated that, if emergency domestic violence shelters did not exist, the consequences for victims would be dire, including: homelessness, losing custody of children, continued abuse, or death.
+Many abusive partners choose to escalate violence in order to gain more power and control in a relationship, and victims deserve to leave safely long before this happens.

-6. Eighty-seven percent of domestic violence programs provide housing advocacy to survivors throughout the year .
+6. The majority of domestic violence programs provide housing advocacy to survivors throughout the year.

 Survivors of domestic violence have unique safety, confidentiality, and trauma-related needs that must be addressed through survivor-centered housing.
-The services offered by domestic violence-specific housing programs vary and may include short- and long-term housing, rental assistance services, and support services that work to meet survivors’ individual needs.
-“The transitional housing program provided clients with a sense of community, empowerment, and the ability to create a support system,” shared one advocate from Michigan.
+As reported in NNEDV’s DV Counts survey, the services offered by domestic violence-specific housing programs vary and may include short- and long-term housing, rental assistance services, and support services that work to meet survivors’ individual needs.

-Eighty-four percent of survivors in domestic violence shelters reported that they needed help finding affordable housing .
-On a single day, out of 11,991 unmet requests for domestic violence services, 66 percent were for housing and shelter .
-In a nationwide study, more than half (51.5%) of the victims who identified a need for housing services did not receive them .
+Eighty-four percent of survivors in domestic violence shelters reported that they needed help finding affordable housing.
+At local programs, NNEDV’s DV Counts Report finds that the majority of survivors’ unmet needs are often related to housing and shelter.
+In another nationwide study, more than half of the victims who identified a need for housing services did not receive them.

 8. Local domestic violence programs provide more than just emergency shelter.

-Ninety percent of victims of domestic violence reported knowing more ways to plan for safety after receiving services from a local domestic violence program .
-Planning for safety is an important step to ensuring long-term security.
+Ninety percent of victims of domestic violence reported knowing more ways to plan for safety after receiving services from a local domestic violence program.
+Planning for safety is an important step to ensuring long-term security and often helps survivors feel prepared to finally leave an abusive partner for good.

 Transitional housing programs help survivors and their families rebuild their lives after fleeing abuse.
 Without these safe, affordable programs, survivors may be forced to return to their abuser or face homelessness.
 NNEDV’s Transitional Housing team trains the nation’s transitional housing providers to ensure that their services are survivor-centered, trauma-informed, and effective.